Zigazou/publik-dev-virtual-machine/README.md

     Connect using user=admin@localhost, password=admin

+**Note**:

-**Note**: IP address may vary as it is assigned by any available DHCP server on the network.
+- IP address may vary as it is assigned by any available DHCP server on the network.
+- The keyboard is set for french people.

 On your computer, you need to have the following hosts names to be inserted in your /etc/hosts file: